 Also read: 7 Positive Effects Of Exercise On The Brain

 People addicted to alcohol are always deficient in vitamin B1 and magnesium.

 Vitamin B1 deficiency results in memory loss, confusion, decrease mental alertness and emotional instability.
 While deficiency in magnesium results to depression, irritability( quick excitement) and destroyed attention.

 Researchers have proven that people that regularly multitask their brain, are at risk of harming their brain by hindering brain development.

 The brain gray matter which is responsible for emotional control and Decision making tend to shrink during multitasking.
-So to avoid that, it is best to focus on one thing at a time, as it increases productivity and as well protects the brain.
+To avoid that, focus on one thing at a time, as it increases productivity and as well protects the brain.

 6. Sleep Deprivation